nitinskumavat/youtube-fetch/README.md

 # Youtube fetcher
 This  app preiodically fetch the data from the youtube after certain interval and push the same data in mongo db.
+It supports for multiple keys based on round robin approach.
+If Quota exceeded for first key it will use the next key.
+Api keys value can be found in Dockerfile

 ## Tech stack
 - Golang